 I was born in China and grew up in both my country of origin and Sacramento, CA. My immigrant and bi-cultural backgrounds are important parts of my multiple intersecting identities.
 I received my bachelor’s degree from Smith College, where I majored in psychology and minored in studio art.
 Smith was where I found my passion for social justice and my voice as an advocate.
 I received my Ph.D. in Counseling Psychology in 2016 from the University of Oregon.
 I completed my APA accredited internship at the University of Oregon Counseling and Testing Center.
 I completed my postdoctoral residency at Strong Integrated Behavioral Health in Eugene, Oregon.
 I have extensive experience in residential treatment, private practice, university counseling center, community mental health, and primary care settings.
 I moved to Seattle to open my private practice.
-In my free time, I love to spend time with my partner and our two dogs, explore nature, travel to new places, and make delicious food.
+In my free time, I love to spend time with friends, explore nature, travel to new places, and make delicious food.

 I am a licensed psychologist with a private practice called Thrive for the People, PLLC, in the Ballard neighborhood of Seattle, WA.
 I work collaboratively with adults who tend to be givers, healers, and fixers for others but feel depleted, empty, unworthy, lonely, and unsatisfied on the inside.
 I can help you reconnect with your whole and authentic self, create a more balanced life, prevent burnout, and develop mutually nurturing relationships.
 I work with couples who have grown distant to re-establish a safe and secure attachment bond.
 I can help you understand your relationship patterns, build empathy for each other's deepest longings and needs, and create long-lasting trust and intimacy.